dj-wasabi/ansible-zabbix-server/README.md

 Requirements
 ------------

+This role will work on:
+* Red Hat
+* Debian
+* Ubuntu

+So, you'll need one of those operating systems.. :-)

 Role Variables
 --------------

-There are some variables in de default/main.yml which can be changed:
+There are some variables in de default/main.yml which can (Or needs to) be changed/overriden:
 * `zabbix_url`: This is the url on which the zabbix web interface is available.
 Default is zabbix.example.com, you should override it.
 For example, see "Example Playbook"
 * `zabbix_version`: This is the version of zabbix.
 Default it is 2.4, but can be overriden to 2.2 or 2.0.
 * `zabbix_timezone`: This is the timezone.
 The apache vhost needs this parameter.
 Default: Europe/Amsterdam